fxmeng/filter-grafting/readme.md

 # Implementation of filter grafting
 This code is a PyTorch implementation of the paper "Filter Grafting for Deep Neural Networks" submitted anonymously to cvpr2020.

-For CIFAR, our code is based on https://github.com/kuangliu/pytorch-cifar.git

-For ImageNet, our code is based on https://github.com/pytorch/examples/tree/master/imagenet
 ## Prerequisites
 Python 3.6+